 It allows greater flexibility and control over your freedom to choose experiments and implement with layouts, designs and customizations.

-WordPress is greater CMS option due to its broader scope and the professionalism it consists.
+WordPress is a greater CMS option due to its broader scope and the professionalism it consists.

-Though with WordPress, the cost of purchasing Domain is involved its positive site is that it allows more significant space, flexibility and professionalism to work with rather limited options that may not be as competitive as we think.
+Though with WordPress, the cost of purchasing Domain is involved, its positive counter-argument is that it allows more significant space, flexibility and professionalism to work with, rather limited options that may not be as competitive as we think.

 Let The Battle Begin

-Both being the leaders that share a large chunk of the top 1 million sites using blogs; we cannot decline anyone’s vitality but rather can clear basic demarcations aiding to opt the most suited option.
+Both being the leaders that share a large chunk of the top 1 million sites using blogs; we cannot decline anyone’s vitality but rather can clear basic demarcations aiding to opt the most suited option under a varied array of situations and multiple requirements.
+Choosing one over the other simply means that you are looking for a specific means for an end.
+WordPress demands long-term commitment and professional interest, whereas Blogger is more informal in nature.
+Although, you can use one for another, as per your preference.

 - When you have no web development experience and don’t want any technical worries.